ThatGeoGuy/ENGO500/_posts/2014-04-02-using-lass-store-layout-creator.markdown

 ![Adding a motion sensor to the dog food section]({{ site.url }}/ENGO500/images/storeLayoutCreator/addingSensor.png)

-Linking a stock sensor is done in the same way, just use stock sensor text field instead.
-After you add all of your sensors, your store model will be ready to use.
+Linking a stock sensor is done in the same way, just use the stock sensor text field instead.
+After adding all of your sensors, your store model will be ready to use.
 Don't forget to save your changes before exiting!